 Harm in case of emergency or disaster at that particular facility may result in OSHA citations or criminal prosecution against the host employer.
 All employees, regardless of work status, must know the Emergency Action in place.
 A multi-touch safety training solution that engages frontline workers is the best way to get everyone aligned in case of emergency.

 Want to learn more about putting an effective emergency action plan in place?
-View the webinar.
+Watch the free webinar.